 Treatment and Pesticides

 Standing Water Initiative employees inspect and treat standing water on county property to control mosquito larvae throughout the spring, summer and fall.
 Our control efforts are focused on eliminating mosquitoes in the larval stage.
-We do not conduct adulticide operations.
 We use a truck-mounted liquid larvicide applicator to treat county-owned mosquito breeding sites, such as roadside drainage ditches, flooded wetland areas, and underground storm water pipes.
 Smaller areas are usually treated by hand with a granular form of larvicide.
 Our larvicide treatments are based on field surveillance to ensure we are targeting areas in need of control and not applying larvicides where it is not necessary.

 There are a number of different products available for mosquito larval control and often times, one product will be better suited for a particular mosquito breeding site than another product.
 Listed below are the common larvicides (active ingredients) we use:

 Bti – Bacillus thuringiensis israelensis (Bti) is a naturally occurring soil bacterium.
 Susceptible mosquito larvae species eat the Bti product and the toxin disrupts the gut in the mosquito.
 Larvae become sluggish and die within 24 hours.

 B-sphaericus – Bacillus sphaericus is a naturally occurring soil bacterium very similar to Bti.
 Mosquito larvae of susceptible species ingest a lethal dose of B. sphaericus crystals and spores.
 Toxins are released in the larva’s gut, paralyzing and damaging the digestive system.
 The larvae become sluggish and die within 48 hours

 Spinosad – Spinosad is also a naturally occurring soil microorganism.
 It is ingested by the susceptible mosquito larvae species, resulting in rapid excitation of the insect nervous system.